 Once you submit your application and choose your plan, you will typically have about thirty days before your plan will take effect.
 During this time, if there are any issues with the condo, they will not be covered.

-Keep in mind that home warranty companies are not going to cover issues that were your own fault.
+Keep in mind that home warranty companies will not cover issues that were your own fault.
 If, for instance, you put something in a microwave that causes it to be short, that won’t be covered.
-If the touch panel on your oven stops working as no fault of your own, you can expect full coverage.
+If the touch panel on your oven stops working at no fault of your own, you can expect full coverage.

-The warranties for a condo and home are very similar.
-The biggest difference is that when you own a condo, some of the systems are not as important from a coverage perspective.
-Some of the larger systems will be part of the condo building and not necessarily an issue that you will need to be covered as part of your own plan.
+The coverage terms for a condo and a traditionally stick-built home are very similar.
+The biggest difference is that when you own a condo, some of the systems don’t fall within your responsibilities as a resident to cover.
+Certain larger systems will sometimes be shared amongst other residents in your complex and will already be covered by your HOA if something goes wrong.

-However, when it comes to appliances, the plans are essentially identical.
+However, the plans are essentially identical when it comes to major appliances.
 Many condos have just as many appliances as a single-family home would have.
-Protecting yourself from expensive repairs to those appliances is a smart thing to do.
+Protecting yourself from expensive appliance repairs is vitally important, no matter where you live.

-When deciding if a condo home warranty is worth it, you should consider three things.
-Consider the value you get from the policy, your current financial situation, and your plans with the condo.
+When deciding if a condo home warranty is worth it, you should consider three things:

 If the price you pay for a month is going to be something that fits into your budget, then the home warranty policy is going to make quite a bit more sense.
 When you see that sometimes an HVAC repair can cost $700, you will quickly realize that the $39 per month was a much easier and smarter alternative.